Carbon Footprint of Timber

 As well as actively reducing carbon dioxide emissions while growing, when used in construction, timber serves as an excellent replacement for more energy-intensive materials such as concrete or steel, resulting in a severe reduction in greenhouse gas emissions within the construction industry.
 In fact, on average, building a house from timber instead of bricks can reduce carbon emissions by ten tonnes, while replacing one cubic metre of concrete with timber can save a tonne of carbon dioxide emissions, all of which make timber a very environmentally friendly option for any project.

 For high quality timber and building supplies throughout London, Hitchcock & King can help.
 With over 40 years’ experience and eight operational branches serving the Capital, we can guarantee a quick and reliable service.
-We have a huge stock range of supplies perfect for every project, and with our same/next day delivery service, we can get your supplies to you on-site in no time.
+We have a huge stock range of supplies perfect for every project, and with our fast, reliable delivery service, we can get your supplies to you on-site in no time.
 Get in contact today for more information.